zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-xml-report.rst

 XML report
 ==========

-By default, ``zope.testrunner`` reports the results on the terminal.
+By default, ``zope.testrunner`` reports the results to the terminal.
 CI systems however, need a machine readable format to actually parse the results and display them.